skyde/Interaction/README.md

 Open with kp-r on the keyboard.
 Navigate with arrow keys and press space to select the highlighted window.

 brew install --cask alt-tab

-TODO: On the mac layout the | key is not working for the key beside the semicolon key